namidaco/namida/README.md

 >- downloading youtube content

 ### Special Thanks:
- >- @LucJosin for their jaudiotagger integration, which actually powers namida.
+ >- @Artx-II for their initial dart port of Newpipe Extractor, which powers youtube section.
  >- @55nknown for their awesome miniplayer physics.
  >- @alexmercerind for helping me out a lot.
  >- @lusaxweb for their awesome Iconsax icon pack.